skyportal/healpix-alchemy/README.md

 Wherever you need to bind a Python value to a `healpix_alchemy.Tile`, you may provide any one of the following:
-* A single integer which will be interpreted as a the address of the tile in the [UNIQ] HEALPix indexing scheme
+* A single integer which will be interpreted as the address of the tile in the [UNIQ] HEALPix indexing scheme
 * A sequence of two integers, which will be interpreted as the lower and upper bounds of the half-open pixel index interval at _level_ = _level_<sub>max</sub>